huijing/slides/css-conf-2016/README.md

 All of it is pure CSS, no images.
 Annnd, some gratuitous latest-and-greatest thrown in, with the CSS scroll snap property.
 -->
 For some reason, I thought it'd be cool to try this single div, if I could help it.
 So pseudo-elements are definitely necessary.
+With ::before and ::after, I end up with 3 elements to play with.
-But they are inserted content, which means you must have the content property for them to work.
+But pseudo-elements are inserted content, which means you must have the content property for them to work.
 At least empty quotes.
 The thing about inserted content is it's not visible in the page's source.
-So ideally you probably don't wanna put any critical content on your page that way.
+So ideally, you probably don't wanna put any critical content on your page that way.
 For decorative purposes I think this is fine.
 -->
 So here we go.
 Shapes with CSS.
 We'll start off with something everyone is familiar with.